-Basingstoke Constituency Labour Party Officer Elections Current Vacancies for the year 2020 – 2021
+Basingstoke Constituency Labour Party Officer Current Vacancies (2022 – 2023)

-This is the page where you can nominate yourself to stand for election for an officer post to help support the work of Basingstoke Constituency Labour Party.
-You will be able to help build up your local party, shape local campaigns and help Labour to win the next election!
-Elections will take place throughout the year at All Member Meetings on a continual basis until current vacancies are filled.
+- If so, nominate yourself for an officer post to support the work of the Basingstoke Constituency Labour Party.
+Elections occur throughout the year at All Member Meetings until vacancies are filled.

 Executive Committee Vacancies

 All are voting members of the Executive Committee.
-Eligibility: All posts – you must be a fully paid-up member of the Labour Party and have completed your 8 week probationary period.
-For the position of Trade Union Liaison Officer (TULO) you must be member of TUC-affiliated union and pay your union’s political levy.
-For the position of Woman’s Officer you must define your gender as a woman.
+Eligibility: For all posts – you must be a fully paid-up member of the Labour Party and have completed your eight-week probationary period.
+For the Trade Union Liaison Officer (TULO) position, you must be a member of a TUC-affiliated union and pay your union’s political levy.
+For the Woman’s Officer role, you must define your gender as a woman.